Ashay10/Ashay10/README.md

 🔨 In addition to my proficiency in Angular and React, I am well-versed in HTML, CSS, JavaScript, and TypeScript.
 I have worked with various frontend frameworks and libraries, enabling me to adapt to different project requirements effectively.
 On the backend, I have experience with Node.js, Express.js, and databases like MySQL.

-🌟 I am a firm believer in the importance of clean code, maintainability, and following industry-standard coding practices.
-I am dedicated to writing efficient, scalable, and reusable code, ensuring the highest quality of my work.
-Collaboration and teamwork are also key aspects of my development approach, as I value open communication and enjoy working in agile environments.

 🌱 Learning and staying up-to-date with emerging technologies is something I am passionate about.
 I actively seek opportunities to expand my knowledge and explore new tools and frameworks that can enhance my development skills.

-📚 Outside of coding, I love to engage in tech communities and attend developer meetups and conferences.
-I find immense value in sharing knowledge, collaborating with fellow developers, and contributing to open-source projects.

 📫 If you have any questions or would like to discuss potential collaborations, feel free to reach out to me.
 Let's create innovative solutions together!